 Macau allows betting on horse races.
-This activity can only be operated by entities that have been previously granted a concession to that effect.
-Their licensing and operations are governed by several executive orders issued by the Macau CE and by the relevant concession contract.
-This activity has been historically pursued on an exclusive basis by a single operator, MJC.
+This activity may only be operated by entities that have been previously granted a concession to that effect.
+Their licensing and operations are governed by several executive orders issued by the Chief Executive of Macau (Macau CE) and by the relevant concession contract.
+This activity has been historically pursued on an exclusive basis by a single operator, the MJC.

-Macau also allows placing of bets in sports competitions, namely soccer and basketball.
-Sports betting is also pursued on an exclusive basis by one single operator, SLOT.
+Macau also allows placing of bets in sports competitions, namely in football (soccer) and basketball.
+Sports betting is also pursued on an exclusive basis by a single operator, SLOT.